BPD PARTNERS WITH COMMUNITIES TO REDUCE CHRONIC MALNUTRITION USING THE FOLLOWING PROVEN STRATEGIES:

 Family gardens ensure availability of key nutrients and also allow families to sell excess production so that they can purchase other basic goods.

 The right to determine the number and spacing of ones children is a fundamental aspect of women's and youth's empowerment.
 The possibility of having a smaller family with well-spaced births has both direct and indirect effects on nutrition and child development.
 Education on contraception and family planning is integrated into the training activities conducted throughout the project.
 Low-cost oral contraceptives and condoms are provided at a subsidized rate by the ABPD staff working in the commununity.
 Being able to have children when and if you want to is an important part of people's empowerment.
 BPD educators provide information on family planning and distribute some family planning methods in the isolated communities where we work.

 COMMUNITY MOBILIZATION AND EMPOWERMENT

-In its partnerships with communities, ABPD strives to mobilize the entire community to address health issues and work especially to empower women to participate more fully in the community development process.
+In its partnerships with communities, ABPD strives to mobilize the entire community to address health issues and works especially to empower women to participate more fully in the community development process.

-Young people can be important partners in community development activities and ABPD will involve children (aged 10 to 14 years) and youth (aged 15 to 18 years) as responsible actors in their own development.
-ABPD will integrate specific activities with and for adolescents and youth into all three of the basic strategies, as well as into its community mobilization work.
+Young people can be important partners in community development activities and ABPD involves children (aged 10 to 14 years) and youth (aged 15 to 18 years) as responsible actors in their own development.
+ABPD integrates specific activities with and for adolescents and youth into all three of the basic strategies, as well as into its community mobilization work.

 COMMUNITY-LED DISASTER RESPONSE